jalvarezga/jalvarezga.github.io/_posts/2024-01-08-be-thankful.markdown

 - Take action!
 Don't wait for life to happen.
 Make it happen.

-- Get uncomfortable with being uncomfortable: do stuff that makes you grow.
+- Get comfortable with being uncomfortable: do stuff that makes you grow.
 You can't grow on your couch watching TV.
 You can't grow playing video games and scrolling in social media for 6 hours.
 Get a cold shower, talk to a random person, try new activities.